Presentation of plant-based products under the RAJO Vegan brand.

-We have expanded our Laktofree portfolio with creamy yoghurts and sour cream.
+We expanded the Laktofree portfolio to include creamy yoghurts and sour cream.

 At the end of 2019, we started filling Acidko into a new and more environmentally friendly Tetra Top packaging.